oracle/opengrok/Debugging.md

 export JAVA_DEBUG="-agentlib:jdwp=transport=dt_socket,server=y,address=8010,suspend=y"
 ```

 This will make the indexer to listen on the port 8010 until a debugger connects.
+In Netbeans, select the Debug -> Attach Debugger from the menu and fill in the port number in the dialog window and click Attach.

 Profiling
 ----